 This really should not be hard to understand.
 In real life, lived religion is like speaking a complex language in which one can debate about values.
 Being fluent in a language does not lock you into one argument or set of priorities, even if there are dominant patterns from place to place, as well as pressure to conform.
 Anyone who wants to move away from a given pattern, or toward a different vernacular, likely needs to start by critiquing or translating what they inherited.

 Conclusion: a Shrinking Glacier Matters Even If It Is Still Very Cold

 Moving leftward from conservative Christianity is an extremely common pattern in US culture.

-So I repeat: a non-trivial minority of evangelicals—enough to be a significant swing variable—will likely switch their loyalties to Democrats.
+So I repeat: a non-trivial minority of evangelicals—enough to be a significant swing group—will likely switch their loyalties to the Democrats.
 The exact numbers that split off—whether toward the minority of anti-Trump evangelicals or away from evangelicalism toward other religious and/or secular stances—will depend in some large part on whether they perceive that left-liberal critics are treating them with nuance and respect, as opposed to stereotypes and contempt.

 MBE standard notice: The time I spend on this blog is not in addition to a Twitter and FaceBook presence, but an alternative to it.
 If you think anything here merits wider circulation, this will probably only happen if you circulate it.

 One thought on “Don’t Deem a Melting Glacier Irrelevant (Just Because the Rest of the Glacier is Still Cold and You Hate Cold Things)”